 Sample Geico Car Insurance Quotes

-Geico received a score of 30 in the cost portion of this review, as its premiums rank 2nd among the 10 major car insurance companies that WalletHub evaluated.
+Geico received a score of 30/30 in the cost portion of this review, as its premiums rank in the cheapest quartile among the major car insurance companies that WalletHub evaluated.

 Category Rating: 30/30

 - Property insurance

 - Identity protection